 Will there be help provided in applying for grants?

 Yes, there will be support provided for grant writing and navigating the application process.
 Part of the learning outcome for the program is to find various sources of funding for your projects.
-Also, grant writing is embedded into the learning outcomes of MSC 1003 the Rhetoric of Science and MSC 4000 the Capstone Project.
+Also, grant writing is embedded into the learning outcomes of LMP2322 the Rhetoric of Science and LMP2330 the Capstone Project.
+Please see Funding Page.

 Who are the Faculty that will be teaching the courses?

 The Faculty teaching the courses will come from a range of disciplines and backgrounds.
-The IMS has over five hundred distinguished faculty members, making it the largest graduate unit in the Faculty of Medicine.
-Refer to the individual course for instructor information.
+Please refer to the Courses Page for instructor information.

 What should I include in my letter of interest?

 There is no set formula for a letter of Interest (LOI).
 However, a strong LOI should address the following points: